Wicowyn/iotanode_dockerized/README.md

 ### Start your node

-Once you downloaded or cloned this repo, you'll start a container running your node with docker :
+After modify your NEIGHBORS's list, start your node like this :
 ```
 docker run hystenal/iotanode_dockerized:latest
 ```